Best Hiking Boots

 - Can be a little narrow

 The Asolo Fugitive GTX is made out of a combination of leather, mesh, and nylon.
-While it’s not the ideal boot for backpacking purposes.
-It makes for a terrific minimalist hiking boot.
+While it’s not the ideal boot for backpacking purposes, it makes for a terrific minimalist boot.
 Weighing in at around 1.75 pounds per boot, it’s ridiculously flexible and capable of going whichever way your foot directs it.

 Equipped with a waterproof liner, it’s more than capable of wading through streams and puddles.
 Sporting a synthetic outsole, its lugs are spaced widely apart, allowing them to truly grab into the terrain for superb stability and traction.
-If you’re looking for a breathable, lightweight, and flexible pair of hiking boots for minimalist hiking purposes, you should consider these.
+If you’re looking for a breathable, lightweight, and flexible pair of comfy hiking boots, you should consider these.

 - Combination of split-grain leather and Cordura® nylon uppers to give a lightweight, breathable and durable design.

-- Gore-Tex® protection ensures your feet stay dry thanks to it’s waterproof yet breathable technology.
+- Gore-Tex® protection ensures you stay dry thanks to it’s waterproof yet breathable technology.

 - The rubber heels and toe boxes are reinforced to provide excellent durability and protection